 Consider the following scenario to see how the VAT system works:

-Depending on the amount of revenue earned, registration may be required or optional.
+Depending on the revenue earned, registration may be required or optional.

-If the total value of taxable sales and imports inside the UAE for the past 12 months or the next 30 days exceeds the necessary registration level of AED 375,000, the business must register for VAT.
+Suppose the total value of taxable sales and imports inside the UAE for the past 12 months or within the next 30 days reaches the voluntary registration level of AED 187,500.
+In that case, a business can voluntarily register for VAT.

-Businesses with yearly income of more than AED 375,000 that provide taxable products or services will be required to register for VAT.
-Businesses with taxable supply of less than AED 375,000 but more than AED 187,500 will be entitled to register.
+Businesses with a yearly income of more than AED 375,000 that provide taxable products or services must register for VAT.
+Companies with taxable supply of less than AED 375,000 but more than AED 187,500 will be entitled to register.
 Businesses that provide health and education services can get VAT back from the government.
-All firms in the UAE must keep track of their financial transactions and keep accurate and up-to-date financial records.
+All firms in the UAE must keep track of their financial transactions and accurate and up-to-date financial records.
 Businesses must register for VAT if their yearly turnover falls below a certain threshold (as determined by their financial records).
-Businesses that do not believe they should be registered for VAT should keep their financial documents in case we need to determine whether they should be.
+Companies that do not believe they should be written for VAT should keep their financial documents in case we need to decide whether or not they should be.

 You'll pay more for any non-essential item, but at 5%, you might not notice the difference.
 However, if you're a regular buyer of sugary drinks, soft drinks, or tobacco, you'll undoubtedly feel the pain, as these items will see the worst price increases.

-Residential property supplies, on the other hand, are normally VAT-free.
-This ensures that VAT is not an unrecoverable expenditure for those who purchase their own homes.
+Residential property supplies, on the other hand, are typically VAT-free.
+This ensures that VAT is an achievable expenditure for those who purchase their own homes.
 The initial delivery of residential properties within three years after completion at the time of VAT introduction is zero-rated to ensure that real estate developers can collect VAT on residential property construction.

-Due to the fact that the GCC is a customs union, tariffs are only paid once at the point of entry.
-Duties are not due as long as the items are delivered to their final destination within a certain time frame.
+Because the GCC is a customs union, tariffs are only paid once at the point of entry.
+Duties are due only if the items are delivered to their final destination within a specific time frame.
 But here's where things become complicated.
 If items are imported into the UAE and then set for re-export (with documentation to verify it), they will be liable to customs charges in the UAE but merely VAT in their final destination.
-However, if the items entering the UAE have an undetermined eventual destination, VAT must be paid in the UAE as well.
+However, if the items entering the UAE have an undetermined eventual goal, VAT must also be paid in the UAE.
 This is designed to be a reclaimable resource.

 The VAT system will have a significant impact on corporate account maintenance.
 Businesses that generate a certain amount of annual revenue must register for VAT.
-In any case, businesses who are not registered for VAT should save their financial records in case the government wants to determine whether they should be.
-Every VAT-registered business owner must keep the following records
+Companies not registered for VAT should save their financial records if the government wants to determine whether they should be.
+Every VAT-registered business owner must keep the following documents.

 An invoice is a piece of paper that documents the specifics of a taxable transaction.
 Tax invoices can only be issued by VAT-registered firms.
 The primary documentation proof supporting the purchaser's VAT recovery is the receipt of a valid tax invoice.
-Business owners must provide separate invoices for purchases made from vendors or suppliers, in addition to bills for supplies made.
+Business owners must provide separate invoices for purchases from vendors or suppliers and bills for supplies.
 The following information must be included on a valid tax invoice:

-Credit notes are issued when products are returned for a refund, when an invoice amount is inflated, or when a business must issue a refund to a client in other reasons.
-It's a document given by a seller to a buyer informing them that their account has been credited for goods returned by the buyer.
+Credit notes are issued when products are returned for a refund, when an invoice amount is inflated, or when a business must issue a refund to a client for other reasons.
+It's a document a seller gives a buyer informing them that their account has been credited for goods returned by the buyer.

 When a buyer's liability to a seller increases, debit notes are issued (due to extra goods delivered or goods already delivered charged incorrectly).
-These can be written in the form of a letter or a formal document, and they indicate future liability.
+These can be written as a letter or a formal document indicating future liability.

-Invoices that have already been issued cannot be changed.
-When a modification to an existing transaction is made, credit/debit notes are issued, as mentioned above.
+Only invoices that have already been issued can be changed.
+When a modification to an existing transaction is made, credit/debit notes are given, as mentioned above.